DJ D-Nice is throwing the best quarantine party - KEYT | KCOY

 Beloved in the music community since the 1980s when he was a member of the pioneering Bronx hip-hop crew BDP, he also found fame as one of the producers of the anti-violence anthem, “Self Destruction.”

-By Saturday evening, more than 50,000 people had hopped on the Instagram Live at the same time to groove together.
+On Saturday night more than 100,000 people hopped on the Instagram Live at the same time to groove together.

 There were so many African American celebrities present and commenting that one person jokingly quipped in the comments, “Where are the Obamas?”